victor-vdo/victor-vdo/README.md

 > Library

-An old console project was created with the goal of not using any software standards, practices or architectures.
-The goal is to rewrite this project using differents architectures, design patterns and best practices.
+<p align="justify">An old console project was created with the goal of not using any software standards, practices or architectures.
+The goal is to rewrite this project using differents architectures, design patterns and best practices.</p>

 [Library Console Project](https://github.com/victor-vdo/Library) - Project with bad practices that will be rewrite.